ubc-library-rc/gis-plugins-qgis/content/geocoding.md

 ---

 # Geocoding Address Data
 Geocoding is when you have a set of addresses and you want to geolocate them so as to manipulate them in a GIS.
 Geocoding transforms tabular data into spatial data.
 Reverse Geocoding is when you begin with a set of geolocated points (coordinates) and use a tool to get the addresses of each point.
+This page will guide you through geocoding using the [**MMQGIS** plugin](https://plugins.qgis.org/plugins/mmqgis/).

 <br>